-- A set of rules and proceedings regulating the fraud risk management process. - ♣ Channels enabling to report any suspicion of fraud. - The analysis and assessment of fraud risk in launching new products and services and/or generating new operations through procedures established for such purpose. - Procedures for prevention and mitigation of reputational risk resulting from external fraudulent actions. - ♣ Procedures for resolution of customer claims upon potential reporting of fraud.
+- 4 A set of rules and procedures regulating the fraud risk management process. - Channels enabling to report any suspicion of fraud. - The analysis and assessment of fraud risk in launching new products and services and/or generating new operations through procedures established for such purpose. - ♣ Procedures for prevention and mitigation of reputational risk resulting from external fraudulent actions. - Procedures for resolution of customer claims upon potential reporting of fraud. - Proactive measures to avoid external fraud, including, but not limited to, training, monitoring, and implementation of mitigators and cutting-edge technology. - Cooperation and reciprocity with other financial institutions.